-- The vertical image is not rotated during the image review immediately after it is captured. - Press the < >> button and the image playback will display the rotated image. - [On □ ■] is set, but the image does not rotate during playback.
+- The vertical image is not rotated during the image review immediately after it is captured. - The vertical image is rotated only for playback. - [On □ ■] is set, but the image does not rotate during playback.
 Auto rotate will not work with vertical images captured while [Auto rotate] was set to [Off].
 Also, if the vertical image is taken while the camera is pointed up or down, the image might not rotate for playback.
 In such a case, see "Rotating the Image" on page 126. - On the camera's LCD monitor, I want to rotate an image captured when [On ■] had been set.
 Set [On ■], then playback the image.
 It will be rotated. - The vertical image does not rotate on the personal computer screen.
 The software used is not compatible with image rotation.
 Use the camera's bundled software instead.